pubuduAeturnum/Udacity-ML-Scholarship-Project3/README.md

 ## Standout Suggestions
 - The get faster results while the training ml.g4dn.4xlarge GPU supported instance type have been used when creating training jobs and endpoints.
+- With the use of batchtranform more inferences can be done with large test dataset.